 Today, a community spirit is reflected in the everyday lives of our properties in many ways: our customers meet each other in co-working facilities, leisure and cultural premises or the cosy cafeterias and restaurants located in our premises.
 We connect and network customer companies in our properties.

 Our sites are located at central, easily accessible locations.
-Because we own properties in seven cities, we are also a nationally-attractive resource.
+Because we own properties in six cities, we are also a nationally-attractive resource.

 We are a Finnish property developer, boldly different and responsible.
 This statement is based on the cornerstone of our business: we own several large former industrial properties around which city centres grew.
 We put these properties to new uses and develop them into lively city blocks in cooperation with different parties in the area.
 Our locations are built for life.

-When we develop properties for new uses, we comply with responsible principles that withstand both assessment and time.
+When we develop properties for new uses, we comply with responsible principles that withstand time.
 We take environmental values and the needs of society into account.
 In addition to cities and municipalities, we cooperate with various regional parties and organisations in our development work.

 Customers’ needs are the starting point for all of our operations, including property development.
 Our aim is to provide our customers with facility and concept solutions that meet their needs for premises in a developing urban environment.
 Our customers include both the private and public sector.

 Our largest development sites are currently the Asko area in Lahti, Porin Puuvilla city block in Pori and Tikkurilan Silkki city block in Vantaa.
-Our other development sites are the Finlayson district in Forssa and WSOYtalo building in Porvoo.
+Our other development sites are the Finlayson district in Forssa, WSOYtalo building in Porvoo and an office and small-scale production property in Höyläämötie 3, Helsinki.
 Our total leasable floor area is approximately 312,000 square metres, and there is almost as much in unused building rights, 370,000 square metres.

 Our property base is a cross-section of the Finnish economy.
 In accordance with circular economics, we have put historically significant industrial environments back into use and developed them into lively city blocks.
 Resource wisdom is at the core of our operations.